 - Carbon Monoxide Detectors

-As of April 1, 2018, any structure that is used for residential purposes and uses gas or fuel-burning appliances and/or has an attached garage that connects to the structure, are required to install and maintain Carbon Monoxide (CO) Alarms.
+Any structure that is used for residential purposes and uses gas or fuel-burning appliances (and/or has an attached garage that connects to the structure) are required to install and maintain carbon monoxide (CO) detectors.
+Not having appropriately placed CO detectors in these structures is a code violation.

 - Construction Without a Permit

 Property owners or their agents must get a permit to construct, enlarge, alter, repair, demolish or move a structure.
+This includes garage conversions.
 In addition, they must get a permit to change the use of a structure (for example, to change a residence into an office).
-View permits issued by the City.
+Failure to obtain an appropriate permit may result in enforcement action.
+View all permits issued by the City.

 Dangerous structures must be made safe or demolished.
-Dangerous conditions include potential structural failure, exposed electrical wiring, heavy fire damage and abandoned, open structures.
+Dangerous conditions include potential structural failure, exposed electrical wiring, and abandoned, open structures.
 Vacant buildings must be adequately secured by fencing and/or boarding.
-The City of Austin enforces the Uniform Housing Code and the Dangerous Building Code to regulate dangerous structures.

 Fences must be in sound condition and at an appropriate height.
 On a corner lot, fences must not block the view of traffic at the intersection.
 In residential areas, solid fences may not be more than 6 feet tall with two exceptions: